RedisLabs/redislabs-docs/content/rc/security/access-control/data-access-control/configure-acls.md

 You can define custom Redis ACL rules to assign to a data access role or use predefined Redis ACLs.

-Redis provides three predefined ACL rules, which are marked with the Redis logo:
+Redis provides three predefined ACL rules, which are marked with the Redis logo and can not be changed:

-- **Full Access**: Allows all commands.
+- **Full-Access**: Allows all commands.
 - **Read-Write**: Allows read and write commands and excludes dangerous commands.
-- **Read-only**: Allows read commands only.
+- **Read-Only**: Allows read commands only.

 ACLs that are not marked with the Redis logo are user-defined ACL rules.